Welcome back to another episode of the Think Orange Podcast.

 Quotes from This Episode

 We have to remember that the stories of the Bible don’t begin, 'Once upon a time.'
-Click To TweetThe reason we have the greatest story ever told is because we have the greatest hero that’s… Click To TweetYou are helping guide the story your church is telling your community.
+Click To TweetThe reason we have the greatest story ever told is because we have the greatest hero that’s ever lived that’s overcome the greatest conflict that ever was.
+Click To TweetYou are helping guide the story your church is telling your community.
 Click To TweetStorytelling is connected to what it means to be created in God’s image.
-No other creature on the… Click To Tweet
+No other creature on the planet that can do that.
+Click To Tweet

 Ideas to Influence the Next Generation